Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access via Boston or Montréal.
-Private network extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hubs are Montreal and Boston.

-Tax IncentivesYesSales tax exemption is available for data center equipment and software.
+Tax IncentivesYesSales tax exemptions for data center equipment.

 Network & Connectivity Ecosystem